magento/devdocs/src/cloud/release-notes/backward-incompatible-changes.md

 `vendor/bin/ece-tools docker:build` | `vendor/bin/ece-docker build:compose`
 `vendor/bin/ece-tools docker:config:convert` | `vendor/bin/ece-docker  image:generate:php`

-In previous {{ site.data.var.ct }} releases, you could use the `m2-ece-build` and `m2-ece-deploy` commands to configure deployment hooks in the `.magento.app.yaml` file.
+In earlier {{ site.data.var.ct }} releases, you could use the `m2-ece-build` and `m2-ece-deploy` commands to configure deployment hooks in the `.magento.app.yaml` file.
 When you update to v2002.1.0, check the `hooks` configuration in the `.magento.app.yaml` file for the obsolete commands, and replace them if needed.

 ## Magento Cloud Patches changes